 Because the organization is composed of only five lawyers and two non-lawyer staff, interns are offered the opportunity to work side-by-side with staff and to take on significant responsibility in the organization.

 Past legal interns have helped to investigate complaints, draft pleadings, compose advocacy pieces, interface directly with clients, and accompany Great Rivers’ attorneys to public appearances in court or administrative agencies.

-Past community outreach and development interns have helped develop persuasive content developing persuasive content to engage the public in environmental protection and Great Rivers work; represent Great Rivers at community events; assist with website management, social media, video and graphic design, and more.
+Past community outreach and development interns have helped develop content engaging the public in Great Rivers’ work and environmental protection at-large; represented Great Rivers at community events; assisted with website management, social media, video and graphic design, constituent data management and more.
 Especially motivated individuals are invited to collaborate with the Director of Development and Outreach to design and execute a project of special significance to their personal and/or career goals.

 All interns are invited to attend regular team meetings with Great Rivers’ staff.

 The internship is very flexible – interns may work for increments of time that are preferable to them.
 In addition, work may be performed in the office, library or from home as the matter allows.
 Great Rivers is even open to working with interns remotely from other cities (a benefit that proved most useful during the summer of 2020 when due to COVID-19 concerns, Great Rivers employed three interns from other states).
 While Great Rivers lacks the capability to offer a stipend for the internships, many colleges and universities have programs that provide summer stipends.
 Great Rivers cooperates with students in obtaining such funding, and such efforts typically prove successful.